 198 Gough St.

 San Francisco, CA 94102

 No matter that it’s the 21st century, 20th Century Cafe is a nifty spot with a modern take on a throwback era with menu selections that lean toward Eastern European classics such as Russian honey cake ($6), Polish pierogi ($6), and a Hungarian chicken salad sandwich ($10).
 The café’s short yet selective menu highlights travels through Vienna, Budapest and Prague that captured the heart and taste passions, and gave inspirations to pastry chef-owner Michelle Polzine who opened her Hayes Valley café in 2013.
 The house-made bagel ($2.5), dark and crusty with a hint of honey, come plain, onion, or coated with poppy seeds, and is available all dressed up in smoked salmon, cream cheese, pickled shallots and dill.
 Have this luscious creation either open faced ($11) or closed ($8).

-Related: Best Bagels In The Bay AreaREAD MORE: Our 5 favorite Rogelio moments from Jane the Virgin
+Related: Best Bagels In The Bay AreaREAD MORE: Return to the Hidden Temple!

 The Bagel Bakery SF

 Bagels in SOMA, a welcome addition to the food options in this popular neighborhood that is convenient to the SOMA and Mission Bay workers out to grab quick breakfast or lunch options.
 The Bagel Bakery offers a slew of bagel flavors including the usual suspects plain, salt, sesame, and poppy seed, plus flavorful options like cinnamon raisin, blueberry, pumpernickel, whole wheat, chocolate chip and more ($1.25); bagel sandwich of smoked salmon, cream cheese, capers, tomato and onion ($7.5).
 Check the menu here for the wide bagel-centered selection.